 Dual BA Program students are awarded financial aid by the institution in which they are enrolled.
-If eligible, students will receive financial aid directly from Trinity College Dublin for the first two years of the Program.
-And, if eligible, students will receive financial aid directly from the Columbia University School of General Studies for the second two years of the Program.
+Where eligible, students will receive financial aid directly from Trinity College Dublin for the first two years of the Program.
+Similarly, if eligible, students will receive financial aid directly from the Columbia University School of General Studies for the second two years of the Program.

 Years One and Two: Trinity College Dublin

 Trinity College Dublin offers a number of scholarship opportunities for prospective and current students from around the world.
 More information on specific scholarships available to international students can be found by visiting the Trinity website.

 Trinity also participates in the US Direct Loan program.
 Students must complete the FAFSA and send the Student Aid Report (SAR) to Trinity using code G06842 or 006842—Univ of Dublin Trinity College.